 Name Age Position

-Carole Hochman 72 Executive Chairman of the Board
+Justin Davis-Rice 47 Chairman of the Board

-Justin Davis-Rice 47 Chief Executive Officer
+Carole Hochman 72 Director

+Edward Hanson 41 Director

 Paul Hayes 51 Director

-Andrew Shape 45 Director
+[•] [•] Director

 Howard Herman 52 Chief Financial Officer

-Justin Davis-Rice has been a member of Holdco's board of directors since its formation and will become Holdco's Chief Executive Officer upon consummation of the Transactions.
+Justin Davis-Rice has been a member of Holdco's board of directors since its formation.
 Mr. Davis-Rice is currently Executive Chairman of Bendon Limited.
 Prior to becoming Executive Chairman, Mr. Davis-Rice served as Chief Executive Officer of Bendon Limited for six years during which he transformed the company through an operational restructuring and a re-engineering of key functional and operational aspects of the business including, supply chain, human resources, design and development, sourcing, wholesale and retail sales.
 Prior to joining Bendon Limited, Mr. Davis-Rice co-founded Pleasure State, an intimate apparel company which he merged with Bendon Limited in May 2010.
 Mr. Davis-Rice helped turn Pleasure State into a business with multimillion dollar earnings.
 Mr. Davis-Rice has served as a member of Naked's board of directors since January 2017.

-Carole Hochman will become a Holdco's Executive Chairman of the Board upon consummation of the Transactions.
+Carole Hochman will become a member of Holdco's board of directors upon consummation of the Transactions.
 Ms. Hochman has served as Naked's Chief Executive Officer and Chief Creative Officer and as a member of Naked's board of directors since June 2014.
 Ms. Hochman is a renowned designer and sleepwear pioneer.
 She has been creating intimate apparel for more than 30 years and was the driving force behind the Carole Hochman Design Group for which she served as Chief Creative Officer until her departure in November 2013 and for which she was previously CEO from September 1992 until its acquisition by Komar in 2010.
 Under Ms. Hochman's leadership, Carole Hochman Design Group manufactured Carole Hochman brand of sleepwear, loungewear and daywear and numerous sleepwear collections including Christian Dior, Oscar de la Renta, Ralph Lauren, Jockey, Donna Karan, Tommy Bahama and Betsey Johnson.
 Ms. Hochman excels in translating brand identity into intimate apparel and has an innate ability to identify opportunities and trends and forecast successful endeavors that the rest of the industry quickly follows.
 She was one of the first designers to embrace the concept of QVC, recognizing the power of the home shopper, a customer who has proved loyal to her from the start.
 Ms. Hochman graduated from Drexel University.
 The parties believe Ms. Hochman's experience in the fashion industry make her well suited to serve as a member of the Board.